SkillsWorkflow/Documentation/SkillsWorkflow/docs/design/forms.md

 sidebar_position: 6
 ---

-Forms should have visual elements to easily identify each field.
+Forms have visual elements to easily identify each field.
 Also a new set of field rules has been applied:
 - Pink - Mandatory unfilled
 - Gray with dark text - Filled editable